Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Introduction

-In this paper, we propose \proj, an effective and efficient technique to automatically trigger deviated behaviors for compressed DNN models.
-Given a non-triggering input seed, \proj mutates it successively until a triggering input is found.
-The mutation is guided by a specially designed fitness function, which measures (1) the difference between the prediction outputs of the original and compressed model, and (2) whether the input triggers a previously unobserved states of two models.
-The fitness function of \proj does not require the model's intermediate results, and thus \proj can be applied to any compressed model.
-Unlike \df, \proj only selects one mutation operator and generates one mutated input at each iteration, resulting in much less queries than \df.
-To achieve this, \proj models the selection of mutation operators as a Markov Chain process and adopts the Metropolis-Hastings (MH) algorithm~\cite{mcmc} to guide the selection.
-Specifically, \proj prefers a mutation operator that is likely to enlarge the fitness function value of subsequent mutated inputs.
+In this paper, we propose \proj, an effective and efficient technique to automatically find triggering inputs for compressed DNN models that are designed for image classification tasks.
+Given a non-triggering input as a seed, \proj mutates the seed continuously until a triggering input is found.
+The mutation is guided by a specially designed fitness function, which measures (1) the difference between the prediction outputs of the original and compressed models, and (2) whether the input triggers previously unobserved probability vectors of the two models.
+The fitness function of \proj does not require the model's intermediate results, and thus \proj is general and can be applied to any compressed model for image classifications.
+Unlike \df~\cite{diffchaser}, \proj only selects one mutation operator and generates one mutated input at each iteration, resulting in much fewer queries than \df.
+As another key contribution, \proj models the selection of mutation operators as a Markov Chain process and adopts the Metropolis-Hastings (MH) algorithm~\cite{mcmc} to guide the selection.
+Specifically, \proj prefers a mutation operator that is likely to increase the fitness function value of subsequent mutated input in the future.

-To evaluate \proj, we conduct the experiments using 18 pairs of models (\ie~the original model and its compressed one) on 2 datasets, MNIST~\cite{lecun-mnisthandwrittendigit-2010} and CIFAR-10~\cite{cifar10}.
-The compressed models are prepared by diverse representative techniques: weight pruning~\cite{pruning, pruning2}, quantization~\cite{quantization, quantization2} and knowledge distillation~\cite{distillation, distillation2}.
+To evaluate \proj, we construct a benchmark consisting of \NumOriginalCompressedParis pairs of models (\ie, each pair includes the original model and the corresponding compressed one) on three commonly used image classification datasets: MNIST~\cite{lecun-mnisthandwrittendigit-2010}, CIFAR-10~\cite{cifar10} and ImageNet~\cite{imagenet_cvpr09}.
+The compressed models are generated with diverse, state-of-the-art techniques: weight pruning, quantization and knowledge distillation.
 The model architectures include both small- and large-scale ones, from LeNet to VGG-16.
-We use \df, the state-of-the-art blackbox approach as a baseline for comparison.